-“It won’t be like this forever.”- Addiction makes a person feel hopeless and trapped.
+“It won’t be like this forever.”
+Addiction makes a person feel hopeless and trapped.
 It controls us and makes us forget who we used to be.
 But the path of recovery is a step towards gaining control of your life once again.
-You no longer have to be a slave to the disease.
+You no longer have to be a slave to the disease of drug addiction.
 And with sobriety, it is possible to gain back that sense of freedom you believed you lost so long ago.

-“No matter what the situation is, remind yourself “’I have a choice.’” – Sobriety is a choice.
-Ultimately, it’s up to us – and us alone – to come out of denial and perform the first step towards recovery.
+“No matter what the situation is, remind yourself ‘I have a choice.’”
+Sobriety is a choice.
+Ultimately, it’s up to us–and us alone–to come out of denial and perform the first step towards recovery.
 Likewise, when we’re faced with an unexpected setback or a strong urge to use, we have the power to determine the outcome.
 Effective treatment can help us identify and overcome our triggers, as well as allow us to make our own decisions about how to respond.

-“When everything seems like an uphill struggle, simply think of the view from the top.”- Nobody ever said getting clean was easy, and it takes discipline to maintain it long-term.
-And while the uphill climb may seem impossible at first, the end result is one of the most rewarding accomplishments you’ll ever experience.
+“When everything seems like an uphill struggle, simply think of the view from the top.”
+Nobody ever said recovery was easy, and it takes discipline to maintain it long-term.
+And while the uphill climb may seem impossible at first, the result is one of the most rewarding accomplishments you’ll ever experience.
 The reward is regaining your life and reaching your true potential, making the tough work at the beginning totally worth it.

-If you feel like you are finally ready to receive help for your addiction, check out the several resources we have complied for you:
+If you feel like you are finally ready to receive help for your drug addiction, check out the several resources we have compiled for you:

 - 3 common gateway drugs to addiction